What the UK IHT changes mean for US citizens

-Read more on IHT and pensions here.
+Read more on Inheritance Tax pension changes here.

-The Spousal Exemption only delays the point at which IHT applies so a plan must be put in place to deal with the second death.
-Couples with even moderate amounts of wealth should seek joined-up tax and financial planning advice to ensure they are benefiting from legitimate ways of reducing their IHT liability, ensuring they can pass as much as possible to their families.
+Couples with even moderate amounts of wealth should seek joined-up tax and financial planning advice to ensure they are benefiting from legitimate ways of reducing their Inheritance Tax liability, ensuring they can pass as much as possible to their families.

-For those with assets of more than £1m, making lifetime gifts can be a tax-efficient way of passing wealth to the next generation.
-Lifetime gifts become exempt if the donor survives for 7 years from the date of the gift and there are various exemptions that may apply.
-However, it is important to ensure that sufficient assets are retained for a comfortable retirement and the tax consequences of making any gifts, for example crystallising a CGT liability, are taken into account before making a gift.
+Lifetime gifts become exempt if the donor survives for seven years from the date of the gift, and there are various exemptions that may apply.
+However, it is important to ensure that sufficient assets are retained for a comfortable retirement, and the tax consequences of making any gifts, for example, crystallising a Capital Gains Tax liability, are taken into account before making a gift.

-If you would like to speak with one of our advisers about your IHT requirements, please get in touch.
+Speak with our Inheritance Tax specialistsIf you would like to speak with one of our advisers about your Inheritance Tax planning, please get in touch. |

 This website uses cookies.